RetroPie/RetroPie-Docs/docs/Xbox-360-Controller.md

-Now, whenever you press the xbox (guide) button on either controller 1 or 2, it will change the control scheme.
+Now, whenever you press the Xbox (guide) button on either controller 1 or 2, it will change the control scheme.
 For player 1, the controller starts up in normal mode.
-Hitting the xbox button will change to player1.cfg.
+Hitting the Xbox button will change to player1.cfg.
 Hitting it again will enable mouse emulation.
 One more time will bring back normal operation.
 Controller 2 cycles between normal operation and player2.cfg.
-Controllers 3 and 4 are uneffected.
+Controllers 3 and 4 are unaffected.

 Here's a little explanation of xboxdrv_player1.cfg (player2 is similar):